 Step 2.
 Make four pieces of EMT conduit to form the “scissors”

 Now, measure the distance from the center of one bracket to its opposite, following the width of your boat.
-On the 3/4″ EMT conduit that you prepared, mark the length you have just measured and cut accordingly.
+On the 3/4″ EMT conduit you prepared, mark the length you just measured and cut accordingly.

 You should place the pipe cutter on the mark, lock it, and rotate it to cut.
 Repeat this step to make four pieces of EMT conduit of the same length.

 If you want to build a PVC duck boat blind, you can replace the EMT conduit with PVC pipes.

 Step 3.
 Secure the four conduits to the U-shaped brackets

 On one end of a conduit, measure in one inch and drill a hole.
 Place one bolt through the drill hole and secure the conduit to the U-shaped bracket.
 Repeat this step for each piece.

 Try lifting the conduits and folding them down to see if they move smoothly.
 This is the base of your DIY pop-up boat blind.

 Step 4.
 Add the roof to the frame